CanberkTimurlenk/CarRentalApp/README.md

 # Objective

-The development of the backend side of a car rental website on ASP.NET Core Web API along with the features and technologies specified  below
+The development the backend side of a car rental website on ASP.NET Core Web API, along the specified features and technologies.
+The development process will prioritize clean code practices and adhere to SOLID principles.

 Richardson API Maturity Level : 2 out of 3 (Multiple URIs Based Resources and Multiple HTTP Verbs)